It’s hard to tell how big this sculpture is from this photograph.

 The work has a strange relationship with scale.
 It’s small, but it could be big.
 If there was a zoom facility for three dimensional objects that worked in a similar way to that on computer and phone screens, where you simply touch the surface and drag in or out to change the size, this sculpture would beg to be dragged just to see how it worked at different scales.

-At it’s actual size this sculpture looks as though it’s happy at the size that it is, while somehow containing the spirit of a larger sculpture.
-In one way it gives the impression of being a large object that is somehow being perceived as being small, as though viewed through the wrong end of a telescope .
+At it’s actual size this sculpture looks as though it’s happy at the size that it is, while somehow containing the spirit of a larger sculpture within itself.
+In some ways it gives the impression of being a large object that is somehow being perceived as being small, as though viewed through the wrong end of a telescope .